Google-Developer-Student-Club-KPI/CODE_OF_CONDUCT/README.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

-## Our Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when